For a detailed overview visit our artist FAQ page.

 What payment methods do you accept?

 Curci Art uses Stripe to process payments.
-We accept most major credit and debit cards as well as bank wire transfers.
+We accept most major credit and debit cards as well as domestic bank wire transfers.
 See our payment methods page for more information.

 Who pays for art critics?